 - Consider all firearms as real, and loaded;

 - Carefully noting the offenders’ description, if you are able to, without staring, as staring could provoke the offender(s).
-Try to note distinguishing features, rather than generic details, such as “tattoo on leg” or “scar on wrist”, rather than “male”, “20’s”, “[race]”, as these details do not make it easy for the Police to narrow down a suspect pool, whereas distinguishing features like tattoos and scars, do;
+Try to note distinguishing features, such as “tattoo on leg” or “scar on wrist”, rather than generic details such as “male”, “20’s”, “race”, as these details do not make it easy for the Police to narrow down a suspect pool, whereas distinguishing features like tattoos and scars, do;

 Following the offenders’ departure, you can help the situation by: